nshkrdotcom/mabeam/docs/code-standards/test-design-reference.md

 ## Overview

-This document serves as the master reference for designing and building robust, maintainable tests in the OTP Supervisor Educational Tool project.
+This document serves as the master reference for designing and building robust, maintainable tests in the OTP Supervisor project.
 It synthesizes lessons learned from extensive test refactoring, compliance audits, and architectural improvements to provide comprehensive guidance for test development.

 ## Core Philosophy

 ### Test Independence Principle
 Every test must be **completely independent** and should not affect or be affected by other tests.
 This principle drives all architectural decisions and patterns in our test suite.

-### Educational Value Preservation
+### Documentation Value Preservation
-Tests serve dual purposes: validation and education.
-All testing patterns must preserve and enhance the educational value of the codebase while ensuring robust test execution.
+Tests serve dual purposes: validation and documentation.
+All testing patterns must preserve and enhance the documentation value of the codebase while ensuring robust test execution.

 ### OTP Compliance First
 All test patterns must align with OTP principles and leverage OTP guarantees rather than working around them.